ankane/chartkick/README.md

 gem "chartkick"
 ```

 And add the javascript files to your views.
-These files must be included **before** the helper methods, unless using the `:content_for` option.
+These files must be included **before** the helper methods, unless using the `:content_for` option, and after jQuery or Zepto for remote charts.

 For Google Charts, use: